jprost76/jprost76.github.io/index.md

 layout: index
 ---

-I am researcher in applied mathematics.
-My research interests include inverse problems, deep generative models and computer vision.
-I am currently a postdoctoral researcher at the research center on computer science, signal processing and automatics of Lille (CRIStAL).
+I am a postdoctoral researcher in applied mathematics at the research center on computer science, signal processing and automatics of Lille (CRIStAL).
+My research interests include deep learning, generative models, computer vision and inverse problems.
-Before that, I have defended my PhD thesis on image restoration with deep generative models, in Bordeaux university, under the supervision of Nicolas Papadakis and Andrés Almansa.
+I have defended my PhD thesis on image restoration with deep generative models, under the supervision of Nicolas Papadakis and Andrés Almansa.
+I am currently working on combining deep learning and Bayesian methods for solving problems in cosmology.